akhikhl/multiproject-git-gradle/README.md

 Note new things:

 * "projects" element contains project names as strings.
-* "gitBase" property specifies from where to get projects (see more information on this in chapter [configuring git-locations](#configuring-git-locations)).
+* "gitBase" property specifies from where to get projects (see more information on this in chapter [configuring git-repositories](#configuring-git-repositories)).

 Implied semantics: